On this page

 Application session

-The app creates the application session (also known as a local session) after the user is authenticated.
+The app creates the app session (also known as a local session) after the user is authenticated.
 This session uses cookies to store user app-specific information to track and facilitate interactions between the user and the app.
-The application session time frame depends on the nature of the app:
+The time frame of the app session depends on the nature of the app:

 - A shorter and restrictive session is required for privileged access apps, such as an e-commerce site where users make payments.